-We talked to Tomas Rosin of IndustrySim a smart software platform to teach how the manufacturing industry really works, yet in an immersive and engaging way and here is what he said about it.
+Tomas Rosin of IndustrySim tells us how the smart software platform teaches people how the manufacturing industry really works in an immersive and engaging way.

 First of all, how are you and your family doing in these COVID-19 times?